ansother/simple_django_haystack_solr_example/README.rst

 Setup was on ubuntu

-    Django==1.4
+   * Django==1.4
-    django-haystack==2.0.0-beta
+   * django-haystack==2.0.0-beta
-    pysolr==2.1.0-beta
+   * pysolr==2.1.0-beta

-Additionally you need to setup solr.
+Additionally you need to setup solr .
 I used this tutorial: http://charlesleifer.com/blog/solr-ubuntu-revisited/

+I used solr 3.6 the tutorial uses 1.4.x.

 Installation and setup
 ---------------